jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 Secure Partition packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Secure Partitions are bundled as independent package files consisting
+Secure partitions are bundled as independent package files consisting
 of:

 -  a header